Jodie Allen

 Jodie T. Allen is an American journalist and author.
 She is the former Department Assistant Secretary at the United States Department of Labor and Senior Editor at Pew Research Center.

 Allen is most known for her journalistic contributions toward U.S. economic reforms and policy management.
 With her research interests in public policy making, social security reforms, political economy, and geopolitics, she has contributed to many news outlets, including Washington Post and Slate Magazine, and authored a book chapter in the book Muslims in Western Politics.

 She was the Senior Editor at Pew Research Center from 2005 to 2011.

 Education and career

 Allen earned a Bachelor's degree in Political Science and Economics from Vassar College.
-Allen started her professional career in 1997 when she joined the U.S. Department of Labor as Deputy Assistant Secretary, Policy & Research and served until 1980.
+Allen started her government career in 1977 when she joined the U.S. Department of Labor as Deputy Assistant Secretary, Policy & Research and served until 1980.
 From 1980 to 1996, she was affiliated with The Washington Post.
 In 1996, she was appointed as the Washington Editor at Slate Magazine and served there until 1999.
 Subsequently, she held an appointment at the U.S. News & World Report in 1999, where she worked in various capacities until the end of her tenure in 2005.
 Following this appointment, she worked as the Senior Editor at the Pew Research Center from 2005 to 2011.